 I have recently returned from a two-week trip to Peru that began in Lima – founded in 1535 by the Spanish conquistador, Francisco Pizarro – and ended in the depths of the Amazon rainforest.
 Checking out of my seaside mansion (now the fabulous B Arts Boutique Hotel) in the bohemian district of Barranco, I flew south to the ‘white city’ of Arequipa to explore the Santa Catalina Monastery, built in 1579 and home to the nuns of the Dominican Second Order.

 Breakfast the following morning was adobo Arequipeño, a tasty local dish of marinated pork and just the fuel for the long road journey to the Colca Canyon.
-At 3,000 metres, Colca is one of the world’s deepest river gorges.
+At 3,000 meters, Colca is one of the world’s deepest river gorges.
 It is also the place to see the majestic Andean condor as they wheel high above the valley floor.
 And, as a follow on to the marinated pork, I was given another local delicacy to try…grilled alpaca!
 I continued overland across the high plateau of the Peruvian altiplano to Lake Titicaca, the highest navigable lake in the world from where the Inca god Viracocha arose to create the Earth.
 It had been another long road journey, but I was up early the next day to meet the indigenous Uros, an ancient people who live on artificial floating islands built from the reeds that grow around the edge of the lake.

 I then boated across Titicaca’s vast sheet of cobalt blue water to the beautiful island of Taquile, where unusually the islanders speak Quechua rather than Aymara.
 From Puno, I took the slow train north to Cusco and savoured the spectacular Andean scenery, together with a Pisco Sour or two!
 The historic capital of the Inca Empire is of course is a delight to explore, with any number of attractions, but I was particularly impressed by the ancient Sun Temple of Coricancha, whose floors and walls were once covered in sheets of gold, and the replica painting of ‘The Last Supper’ in the city’s main cathedral.
 The Peruvian version of Da Vinci’s iconic masterpiece has Christ and his disciples seated around a platter of cuy or guinea pig, a local Andean delicacy.